root-project/root/README/ReleaseNotes/v632/index.md

 - Some redundant **RooDataSet** constructors are deprecated and will be removed in ROOT 6.34.
   Please use the RooDataSet constructors that take RooFit command arguments instead
 - ROOT does not longer support Python 2.
 The minimum required Python version to build ROOT is 3.8.
+- Support for wildcard imports like `from ROOT import *` is dropped from PyROOT

 ## Core Libraries